Bealby/Milestone-Project-2/README.md

   to the Map to help in the navigation.
   - One feature could be to add an icon that is displayed in the top right of the Map, that allows the user to go back after they have clicked a cluster.
-  - Also it maybe useful to add more detailed instructions on the Maps section to help users understand the Map functionality and features that can be used e.g. zooming in and out, and moving around Map.
+  - Also it may be useful to add more detailed instructions on the Maps section to help users understand the Map functionality and features that can be used e.g. zooming in and out, and moving around Map.